-The ever-changing Waikato River and broader Lake Taupō region provide a magnificent natural setting for Huka Lodge.
+The ever-changing Waikato River and broader Taupō region provide a magnificent natural setting for Huka Lodge.
 Taupō is found on the central plateau of New Zealand’s North Island, distinguished by its vast lake and endowed with a gentle climate, a leisurely pace and spectacular landscape.
-Formed from an ancient volcanic caldera, Lake Taupō’s vast waters spill into the thundering Huka Falls.
+Formed from an ancient volcanic caldera, Lake Taupō’s waters spill into the thundering Huka Falls.
 Snow-capped mountain peaks, rolling pastures of golden grasses, lush green wilderness and the clear waters of lakes, rivers and streams offer a calming and rewarding vista from every turn.
 How do I get there?

 Experience the beauty of Lake Taupō through a range of experiences available for guests at Huka Lodge.
 Lodge-based activities including tennis, pétanque and croquet are available for the modest adventurer while myriad bespoke experiences – from fly fishing to white water rafting – await those seeking a thrill.View all experiences here.

-Championed as one of New Zealand’s premiere thrill-seeking adventures, a jet boating tour takes guests skimming and spinning along the Waikato River and to the base of Huka Falls on one of the most action-packed experiences in the region.view details
+Championed as one of New Zealand’s premiere thrill-seeking adventures, a jet boat tour takes guests skimming and spinning along the Waikato River and to the base of Huka Falls on one of the most action-packed experiences in the region.view details

 Fly fishing for trout in Taupō's rivers is steeped in local tradition, and was the original calling for travellers who came to stay at Huka Lodge almost a century ago.
 Today, the banks around Taupō remain rich in Brown and Rainbow trout.view details